Distance From Vancouver:

 Harrison Hot Springs is a good place to visit by itself, or as a

-stopover en route to nearby Sasquatch Provincial Park, FSRs or hiking trails.
+stopover en route to the nearby Sasquatch Provincial Park, FSRs or hiking trails.

 009 Harrison Hot Springs (village of)